Recognising dyslexia and related specific learning difficulties

 Introduction to dyslexia and related specific learning difficulties

-The most common form of disability at the University is dyslexia.
-This along with related specific learning difficulties such as dyspraxia affects around 5% of the student population.
+According to NHS figures, it is estimated that up to 1 in every 10 people in the UK has a certain degree of dyslexia and it is the most common form of disability at the University.
+This along with related specific learning difficulties such as dyspraxia, is estimated to affect around 10% of the student population.

 Specific learning disabilities may cause problems with certain aspects of studying, potentially including reading, note taking and structuring work.

 Visual stress (Irlen Syndrome) is often associated with dyslexia see information on recognising visual stress or Irlen Syndrome for further details.

 The following headings provide advise relating to dyslexia:

 Whilst many students with dyslexia will have been diagnosed at school or college, some do not realise that they have dyslexia until they reach university.
 They may have developed strategies for dealing with the difficulties which they face without understanding that these are related to dyslexia.
 This is particularly true for older students.

 It is important to investigate whether you might have dyslexia or a specific learning difficulty.
 If you do, the University may be able to adjust your study and examination requirements or help you to access specialist tuition.

 The information below may help you to think about whether you might have dyslexia, or associated visual stress and suggest what you might do next.

 Dyslexia can be defined in many ways.
 However there is an increasing body of research evidence which suggests that people with dyslexia process information in a different way to non-dyslexic people.
 This has a range of effects, including difficulties with: